Board of Advisors

-Although the Center for Native American Youth is governed by the Aspen Institute's board of directors, we have assembled an impressive group of prominent political figures, journalists, entrepreneurs, athletes, and Native American leaders and advocates to act as our own board of advisors.
-Our board also includes three Native youth because we firmly believe that young people must be directly involved in our work.
-We solicit the input of these board members on a variety of matters, fitting each person's area of expertise and interest.
+Although the Center for Native American Youth is governed by the Aspen Institute's board of directors, CNAY has assembled an impressive group of prominent political figures, journalists, entrepreneurs, athletes, and Native American leaders and advocates to act as its own board of advisors.
+CNAY's board also includes three Native youth due to the belief that young people must be directly involved in this work.
+CNAY solicits the input of its board of advisors on a variety of matters, fitting each member's area of expertise and interest.

 US Senator Byron L. Dorgan is a Visiting Professor at two Universities lecturing on energy, economic policy and political affairs.
 He works part time as a Senior Policy Advisor with the Washington DC Law Firm Arent Fox, and works with the Bipartisan Policy Center, a Washington DC think tank, on energy issues.
 He served in the Senate Leadership for 16 years, first as Assistant Democratic Floor Leader and then as Chairman of the Democratic Policy Committee.
 He was Chairman of Senate Committees and Subcommittees on the issues of Energy, Aviation, Appropriations, Water Policy and Indian Affairs.
 He served as a US Congressman and Senator for North Dakota for 30 years before retiring in 2011.

-Senator Dorgan is the author of two books.
+Senator Dorgan is the author of four books - two non-fiction and two fiction.
 The first, a New York Times Bestseller book “Take this Job and Ship It,” and a second, released in 2009, “Reckless...
 How Debt, Deregulation and Dark Money Nearly Bankrupted America (And How We Can Fix It).”
-He has a contract to write two more books with the first due to be published in early 2012.
+He has also co-authored two books in an "eco-thriller" series: "Blowout" in 2012 and "Gridlock" in 2013.
 He has a Bachelor’s Degree from the University of North Dakota, and a Masters of Business Administration from the University of Denver.
 He is married to Kim Dorgan and has four children: Scott, Shelly (deceased), Brendon, and Haley.

 Dave Anderson is best known as “Famous Dave,” founder of Famous Dave’s of American, with over 180 restaurants and growing, reaching over $400 million in sales.
 Dave has helped found several publicly traded companies on Wall Street, creating over 20,000 new jobs and billions in sales.
 Dave was confirmed in 2004 by the US Senate as Assistant Secretary – Indian Affairs at the US Department of the Interior, and has served several governors in advisory positions.